guptavishal-xm1/MochaJSON/docs/docs/getting-started.md

 ---
 title: Getting Started with MochaJSON
-description: Get up and running with MochaJSON v1.2.0 in minutes.
-Learn installation, basic usage, and production-grade features like connection pooling, retry mechanisms, and circuit breakers.
+description: Get up and running with MochaJSON v1.3.0 in minutes.
+Learn installation, basic usage, and simplified features like basic retry and security controls.
 keywords:
   - MochaJSON installation
   - MochaJSON setup
   - Java HTTP client tutorial
   - Kotlin HTTP client
   - getting started
+  - simplified
 ---

 # Getting Started with MochaJSON

-Welcome to MochaJSON v1.2.0!
-This guide will help you get up and running with the library in just a few minutes, including the new production-grade features like connection pooling, retry mechanisms, and circuit breakers.
+Welcome to MochaJSON v1.3.0!
+This guide will help you get up and running with the library in just a few minutes, including the simplified features like basic retry and security controls.

 ## Installation